weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_08_Lab07_Ex1_Create_Exchange_Recipients.md

     in this list of most commonly used roles.
 If you are interested in seeing what additional admin roles are available, select **Show all by category**.

-11. In the list of most commonly used roles, select **Exchange admin** and then select **Next**.
+11. In the list of most commonly used roles, select **Exchange Administrator** and then select **Next**.

 12. On the **Review and finish** page, review your selections.
 If anything needs